 Current OS for the BaroVUE10.

-Description: Includes a CR1000X program that uses the C1!
-SDI-12 command to retrieve data.
-The program will adjust the barometric pressure measurement to sea level.
-The adjustment is entered as a constant, Elevation_m, in the beginning of the program.
+The SDI-12 example uses the C1! command to retrieve data.
+The program also adjusts the barometric pressure measurement to sea level.
+The adjustment is entered as a constant, Elevation_m, at the beginning of the program.
 Initially, the Elevation_m value is 1382; change this value to your site elevation, in meters.

 Number of FAQs related to BaroVUE10: 13